 You have a space heater to make your room warmer in winter, right?

 If the ambient temperature of your room stays above 76 °F (24.4 °C), then just place your coconut oil anywhere in the room.
-It'll melt gradually and stay liquid for as long as the room stays above the oil's melting point.
+It'll melt gradually and stay liquid for as long as the room stays above the oil's freezing point.

 But if you set the space heater to keep your room at temperatures below 76 °F (24.4 °C), you might need to place your coconut oil near the heater.
 Since the temperature there will probably go above 76 °F (24.4 °C) that can help to melt and keep your coconut oil liquid.